 Valira platinum induction griddle pan (28cm)

 At first sight this looks like a regular big pan, but we found it opened up a variety of cooking options.
 The 28cm square, straight-sided design maximises on cooking surface area.
 Laying out sliced vegetables, cooking steaks for a family or friends or creating a griddled meal of meat and veg for one, showed this to be a practical choice.
 Other brands offered similar capacity but this one pipped them on price.

-Our guide to cooking the perfect steak is one of the most popular on our site, and the fact that’s visited by over a million people a year would suggest cooking a slab of beef is something you take seriously – and rightly so.
-The thing about steak is that everyone has a just-so idea of how they like it served, from what shade of pink is most acceptable, to whether béarnaise sauce beats peppercorn.
+Our guide to cooking the perfect steak is one of the most popular on the Good Food site and the fact that it’s visited by over a million people a year would suggest cooking a slab of beef is something you take seriously.
+Rightly so!
+The thing about steak is that everyone has a just-so idea of how they like it served, from what shade of pink is most acceptable, to whether Béarnaise sauce beats peppercorn.
 But aside from quality of meat, the most crucial element of creating a perfectly cooked steak is having access to a searingly-hot pan – and that's where the stovetop griddle comes in...

 Heat retention: A pan that doesn’t lose any of its heat during cooking.

 Non-stickability: While it's important to oil your ingredients well to avoid them sticking, regardless of your pan, some griddles have better non-stick coatings than others.
 As well as steak, we tested halloumi cheese, which has a pesky habit of latching to pans like a limpet, making it a good gauge for a pan’s non-stick credentials.